amaurybsouza/devops-cheatsheet/terraform-cheatsheet.md

 ## Terraform main commands

 - `terraform init` - prepare your working directory for other commands
+  - `terraform init -migrate-state` - copy existing state to the new backend
+  - `terraform init -reconfigure` - disregards any existing configuration.
+  - `terraform init -upgrade` - Upgrade all previously-selected plugins to the newest version
 - `terraform validate` - check whether the configuration is valid
 - `terraform plan` - show changes required by the current configuration
   - `terraform plan -destroy` - other way to plan the destroy cycle.